kenakofer/smart-o-harp/README.md

 ## Keypad &rarr; Notes logic

-This project has the opportunity for a very consistent, learnable, erganomic, key agnostic chord control mechanism.
+This project has the opportunity for a very consistent, learnable, ergonomic, key agnostic chord control mechanism.
 Optimizing for all these is a real puzzle.

-We'll start
+#### Music Theory Considerations for chord root buttons

 In a major key, here are the roman numeral chords I want easy access to, in decreasing order of importance: `(I, V(7), IV, vi, ii, II(7), iii, III(7), vii&deg;, VI, VIIb, ...)`  I have high uncertainty after halfway through that list.

-Similarly, in a minor key (using the roman numeral `vi` as the tonic chord for consistency): `(vi, iii, III(7), ii, V(7), I, IV, ...)` I have high enough uncertainty that I won't even try to add more.
+Similarly, in a minor key (using the roman numeral `vi` as the tonic chord for consistency): `(vi, iii, III(7), ii, V(7), I, IV, ...)` I have high enough uncertainty that I won't try to add more.

 Songs with the richest harmonies have both minor and major progressions in them, so it behooves us to not only make the system key agnostic, but also *tonality agnostic* (a term I just made up: a song that starts major and then goes minor or vice versa shouldn't throw us for a loop).